 - Different ovens bake differently and on different temperatures.
 You might need to experiment to get the right temperature and length of baking time.
 Try baking at 325°F to 350°F for anywhere from 45 to 75 minutes.

 - Baking time also depends on the size of bread pans used.
+Mini loaves will take less time than larger loaf pans.

 - Be sure to only fill pans halfway full to avoid spillover.